bcbecker/Alternative-Fuel-Tracker/README.md

 # Alternative-Fuel-Tracker
 If you embrace alternative and renewable energy, you know it can be challenging to find gas stations sharing that mentality.
 Alternative Fuel Tracker is here to save the day!
 Offering flexible search parameters, AFT can find you a station that fits your needs, and then direct you to it.

-The live demo is viewable through my portfolio.
+The live demo is viewable at: https://alternativefueltracker.com

 ## Table of Contents